reduction-dev/reduction-site/docs/tutorials/first-job.md

 ## Code Walkthrough

-Let's break down the key parts of our hello world job:
+Let's step through the key parts of our job.

-### Event Types
+### Event Type

 We define a single type for parsing the input score events: